 Think about buying your flight early on in the planning process.
 Not only will you get a cheaper price, you’ll spread out costs over time so everything doesn’t hit you all at once.
 This tends to be the push I need, as well.
 If you purchase a flight, you’re going on a trip.

 STAY IN HOSTELS.
 Really the best travel advice I can give.
 They save tons of money and offer a great launching point in any city.

 If staying at a hostel or Airbnb, pretend you’re a local and get yourself to the market.
 Pick up a few staples and cook your own meals.
 This will help save money, especially in expensive cities.
 Cocktails included.

 Stop Being a Tourist (Eat & Travel Local)

-In the end, it’s always best to choose shared rides and public transport as often as possible to save.
+In the end, consider cost versus time, as well as convenience.
+Sometimes the hassle isn’t worth saving a few bucks.
+But overall it’s cheaper to choose shared rides or public transport as often as possible.
 Try asking for “collectivos” which are available in many countries and ASK AROUND.
-Locals know what things should cost but don’t accept the first price you’re given.
+Locals know how much things should cost but that doesn’t mean they aren’t ripping you off.
+Don’t accept the first price you’re given.

 Why I Travel

 Travel offers perspective and growth.
 Some of my most amazing moments have been alone in some far off place fending for myself.
-I’ve found myself in the rice terraces of Bali drinking coffee made from beans shit out by a raccoon-like animal called a luwak, as well as dining on beef tartar and drinking champagne while watching Moulin Rouge in Paris.
-Both experiences are incredible and offer so much in the way of self discovery, so let the self discovery continue!
+I’ve found myself in the rice terraces of Bali drinking the world’s most expensive coffee made from beans shit out by a raccoon-like animal called a luwak, as well as dining on beef tartar and drinking champagne while watching Moulin Rouge in Paris.
+Both experiences are incredible and offer so much in the way of self discovery, so let the self discovery continue.